topquark22/morseR24/README.md

 The maximum message length is 150 characters.

 The message to transmit is entered in the serial monitor console.
-It accepts multiple lines (as the serial input buffer can only accept 64 characters at a time) and concatenates them together.
+It accepts multiple lines (as the serial input buffer can only accept 63 characters at a time) and concatenates them together.
+The partial message is displayed followed by a '<' symbol indicating that more text can be entered.
 Enter a blank line to commit the message.

 The following in-line characters will cause the text to be interpreted in several different ways: